ArbazHamidBamboowala/AcademicProjects/MSBA Projects/Arbaz_HoursePricePrediction/ReadMe.txt

 I started by implementing cleaning of data after it was collected

 In this project you will see how I implemented hypothesis to predict house prices.
-I also leveraged the use of Machine Learning Algorithms for predictions such as Linear Regression, Gradient Boosting algorithm, Decision Tree algorithm, Random Forest,
+I also leveraged the use of Machine Learning Algorithms for predictions such as Linear Regression, Gradient Boosting algorithm, Decision Tree algorithm, Random Forest.

+This project was implemented during first half of 2022